azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 2. On the Create Function App blade, enter the following:

-    - App Name: Provide **a unique name** that is indicative of this resource being used to process chat messages. (e.g., chatprocessor)
+    - App Name: Provide **a unique name** that is indicative of this resource being used to process chat messages (e.g., chatprocessor)

-    - Subscription: **Select your subscription**.
+    - Subscription: **Select your subscription**

-    - Resource Group: Select Use existing, and select the **intelligent-analytics** resource group created previously.
+    - Resource Group: Select Use existing, and select the **intelligent-analytics** resource group created previously

     - OS: **Windows**

-    - Hosting Plan: Select **Consumption Plan**.
+    - Hosting Plan: Select **Consumption Plan**

-    - Location: Select the location you used for the resource group created previously.
+    - Location: Select the location you used for the resource group created previously

-    - Storage: Select **Create new** and accept the generated name.
+    - Storage: Select **Create new** and accept the generated name

-    - Application Insights: **On**.
+    - Application Insights: **On**

-    - Application Insights Location: Select the same location you selected for the Location field above.
+    - Application Insights Location: Select the same location you selected for the Location field above

-    - Select **Create** to provision the Function App.
+    - Select **Create** to provision the Function App

     ![Create Function App blade](media/provision-function-app.png "Provision Function App")